 The New York Times ran their piece about the Patel Hotel Cartel in 1999 and it goes into much more detail than the video.
 Some highlights:

 - When one buys a hotel, you have to have so many tens of thousands of dollars available for the loan.
 Would-be motel owners will put down as much as they can afford and their extended families will all chip in for the rest

 - At the time of the article (granted, 20+ years ago), roughly 70% of all Indian motel owners — or about 1/3 of all motel owners in the U.S. — were named Patel.
 It’s a surname that indicates they are members of a Gujarati Hindu subcaste.

 - Why do so many Indian-Americans go into the hotel or motel business?
 According to Vilpesh Patel, who was the the owner of the 85-room Flamingo Inn in Windsor, CT at the time, ”Technically, it’s easy to run.
-You don’t need fluent English, just the will to work long hours,” he said. ”And it’s a business that comes with a house — you don’t have to buy a separate house.” (this is true – when I worked as an occupational therapist, I had several elderly patients – usually of Indian or other Asian descent – who lived with their adult children in the hotel they (the adult children) owned.
+You don’t need fluent English, just the will to work long hours,” he said. ”And it’s a business that comes with a house — you don’t have to buy a separate house.” (this is true – when I worked as an occupational therapist in home health (like like a visiting nurse sort of thing) here in Central FL, I had several elderly patients – usually of Indian or other Asian descent – who lived with their adult children in the hotel they (the adult children) owned.